Checking in: The Press Hotel, Portland, Maine

 Room chair detail at the Press Hotel. photo courtesy Press Hotel

 Guestrooms in The Press Hotel continue the theme, although it’s more subtle.
-On the back of desk chairs is the classic learn-to-type exercise: The quick brown fox jumps over the lazy dog.
+For example, on the back of desk chairs is the classic learn-to-type exercise: The quick brown fox jumps over the lazy dog.

 I’ve stayed here a couple of times, once in a king and another time in a junior suite, and I’ve toured the splurge-worthy penthouse suite.
-I find the guestrooms very comfortable and well equipped.
+The guestrooms are comfortable and well-equipped.
 They’re soothingly decorated in navy, white, and beige and display art from contemporary Maine artists.

-Among the guestroom amenities: Frette linens, Cuddledown comforters, bathrobes, large flatscreen TVs, marble bathrooms with rain showers, mini refrigerators, bottled water, and coffee makers.
+Among the guestroom amenities are Frette linens, Cuddledown comforters, bathrobes, large flatscreen TVs, marble bathrooms with rain showers, mini refrigerators, bottled water, and coffee makers.
 A few rooms have wet bars and rooftop terraces.

 The newspaper and writing theme is also present in phrases posted here and there.
 For example, on the Inkwell’s morning menu: “I had some dreams, they were clouds in my coffee,” Carly Simon; inside the closet: Clothes mean nothing until someone lives in them,” Marc Jacobs; by the in-room Keurig: “We make a living by what we get, we make a life by what we give,” Winston Churchill; on a sign noting complimentary ice delivery: “Don’t skimp on the ice.
 I prefer beautiful, big squares for my cocktails,” Jost Andres.